Introduction

 Day Hikes:

-If you decided to take the Mist Trail up, be prepared to climb stairs and possibly get wet.
+If you choose that route, be prepared to climb stairs and possibly get wet.

 Yosemite Valley Loop Trail The Yosemite Valley Loop Trail is a 20.3 mile (32.6 km) hike that follows the Merced River and offers views of many of the park's landmarks, such as El Capitan, Half Dome, Yosemite Falls, and Bridalveil Fall.
 The trail is mostly flat and easy, but it can be shortened to a half loop of 11.5 miles (18.5 km) or less by using bridges or shuttle stops.
 The trail is open year-round, but some sections may be snowy or icy in winter.
 Another option is to rent a bike at Yosemite Valley Biking.